The 5 Best Healthy Meats to Eat—and 2 to Avoid

 Best: Flank, strip steak and 95 percent lean ground beef

-Red meat gets a bad rap, but lean cuts of red meat can be part of a healthy diet.
+Red meat gets a bad rap, but lean cuts of red meat can be part of a healthy diet, according to 2016 research published on Proceedings of the Nutrition Society.
 Much like other meats, beef is a great source of protein and essential nutrients.
 If possible, opt for grass-fed beef to take in more vitamin E and antioxidants.
 Also, make sure to avoid burning or charring any beef—any meat for that matter: Research indicates that the burnt stuff may boost the risk for some cancers.
-Here are 11 things that happen to your body when you stop eating red meat.

 Avoid: Processed meats